Phil-Factor/PSYaml/Documentation.md

 #and so on...
 ```
 ## So what is the point of all this?
-Besides the fact that it is an intuitive way of representing data, one of the most important advantages of YAML over JSON is that YAML allows you to http://www.yaml.org/type[specify your data type].
+Besides the fact that it is an intuitive way of representing data, one of the most important advantages of YAML over JSON is that YAML allows you to [specify your data type](http://www.yaml.org/type).
 You don't need to in YAML, but it can resolve ambiguity.
-I've implemented the standard YAML scalar tags of http://www.yaml.org/type/timestamp.html[timestamp], http://www.yaml.org/type/binary.html[binary], http://www.yaml.org/type/str.html[str], http://www.yaml.org/type/bool.html[bool], http://www.yaml.org/type/float.html[float], http://www.http://yaml.org/type/int.html[int] and http://www.yaml.org/type/null.html[null]. if there is no scalar tag, I also autodetect a string to try to get it to the right data type.
+I've implemented the standard YAML scalar tags of [timestamp](http://www.yaml.org/type/timestamp.html), [binary](http://www.yaml.org/type/binary.html), [str](http://www.yaml.org/type/str.html), [bool](http://www.yaml.org/type/bool.html), [float](http://www.yaml.org/type/float.html), [int](http://www.http://yaml.org/type/int.html) and [null](http://www.yaml.org/type/null.html).
+If there is no scalar tag, I also autodetect a string to try to get it to the right data type.

-YAML also has a rather crude way of allowing you to represent relational data by means of http://www.yaml.org/spec/1.2/spec.html#node//[node] Anchors.
+YAML also has a rather crude way of allowing you to represent relational data by means of [node](http://www.yaml.org/spec/1.2/spec.html#node//) Anchors.
 These A have an '&' prefix.
-An http://www.yaml.org/spec/1.2/spec.html#alias//[alias node] can then be used to indicate additional inclusions of the anchored node.
+An [alias node](http://www.yaml.org/spec/1.2/spec.html#alias//) can then be used to indicate additional inclusions of the anchored node.
 It means that you don't have to repeat nodes in a document.
 You just write it once and then refer to the node by its anchor.

 I find YAML to be very useful.
 What really convinces me of the power of YAML is to be able to walk the representational model to do special-purpose jobs such as processing hierarchical data to load into SQL.
 It is at that point that I finally decided that YAML had a lot going for it as a format of data document.